typed-graphql-builder/documentation/docs/intro.md

 > Note: You can pass a path to a local schema file or an URL

+The above command will take the schema and generate a file `generated-api.ts`.
+You can use this generated API to build type-safe queries against the specified schema.

-The generated API depends on two small dependencies, so you should add them to `package.json`
+The API depends on two small dependencies, so you should add them to `package.json`

 ```json
 "dependencies": {